Heartland Family Service

-Through more than 50 different programs, we serve over 30,000 people annually from more than 15 locations in eastern Nebraska and southwest Iowa.
+Through more than 50 different programs, we serve more than 52,000 people annually from more than 15 locations in east central Nebraska and southwest Iowa.

-Eighty percent of our clients have annual incomes of $20,000 or less.
-Because we not only believe in but also practice trauma-informed care, we ask "what has happened to you?" and not "what is wrong with you?" to each and every client that walks through our doors.
+80 percent of our clients have annual incomes of $20,000 or less.
+We believe in and practice care, and we ask, "What has happened to you?" and not "What is wrong with you?" to each and every client that walks through our doors.
 Our expert staff and licensed therapists work with the individuals and their families in order to help them break damaging intergenerational cycles in order to become stable and self-sustaining.

 Each year, Heartland Family Service provides essential services to some of our community's most vulnerable individuals and families of all ages - from the infants in our Family Works program to seniors in our Generations Center - in the following program areas:

-CHILD & FAMILY: These community centers and services span the entire lifespan.
+CHILD & FAMILY WELL-BEING: These community centers and services span the entire lifespan.
 From early childhood education programming to therapeutic intervention for troubled teens to social and nutritional offerings for seniors, participants in our programs receive education and support today in order to have a brighter future.

 COUNSELING & PREVENTION: Programs in this area share a central focus on therapeutic services in order to treat current mental health and substance abuse issues, manage chronic illnesses, and intervene earlier to limit occurrences through education and prevention services.